 • If you notice any changes in your vision

 As with any surgery, be sure to speak with your eye doctor about all of the risks associated with cataract surgery.

 Vision Plans and Insurance

-Our insurance specialists will work with you to discuss your coverage and payment options.
+Our surgical coordinators will work with you to discuss your coverage and payment options.
 For example most Medicare supplemental insurance and private insurance policies cover cataract surgery, but there is an additional fee for premium IOL implants and LCS.